rafaga/databaseCreator/README.md

 # databaseCreator

-This code is at experimental stage

-Utility to dump SDE data into a database
+Utility to dump SDE data into a ralational database

-What it does:

-  * Download the SDE and rebuild a relational database based on it.
+Supported Databases:

-  * ~~Download the most recent SQLite SDE database from fuzzworks (rework)~~
+  * SQLite

-  * Drop all the uneeded tables, and removes unnecesary fields in some tables
-  * Add Data about Jove Observatories and Triglavian invasion.
-  * Add the data about IceBelts and coordinate of system based on abstraction layout
+The tool can be customized to import just what do you need, and discard everything else

+What data it is exported

+  * Solar Systems (Planets, Moons, Stars)
+  * Regions
+  * Constellations
+  * NPC stations
+  * Gates

+TODO:

+  * support more databases engines
+  * support more customizing settings

 Requirements:
   Python 3.8 or above